kbala444/bssim/README.md

 * `query_delay` - Routing query delay, the time (ms) taken to receive a response from a routing query (integer, defaults to 0).
 * `block_size` - Block size in bytes (integer, defaults to `splitter.DefaultBlockSize`).
 * `deadline` - Number of seconds it takes for a GetBlocks request to time out (float, defaults to 60).
+* `bandwidth` - Specifies default bandwidth in megabits/sec for all links.
+Can be changed using the `->` command (float, defaults to 100).
+* `latency` - Specifies default latency in milliseconds for all links.
+Can be changed using the `->` command (float, defaults to  0).